Madonna fandom: Subsequent years

-In the next following decades, the Madonnamania was also reported and revived in many parts of the world.
+In the following decades, the Madonnamania was also reported and revived in many parts of the world.
 Stephen Brown of Ulster University, felt that although Madonnamania "has slackened somewhat since the heady days of 1984, her staying power is as remarkable as her dramatic ascent".
 El Mercurio editor Sofía Maluenda in a 2018 article, argues that the Madonnamania "continues to be almost a religion".

 After its first wave, in the 1980s, the most-well documented feeling of Madonnamania was perhaps when she lived in the United Kingdom with her then husband Guy Ritchie.
 It received press coverage by journalists like John Cassidy in 2000.
 According to American journalist Michael Musto: "the British are delighted that Madonna lives in London, where she is perceived as the new 'Princess Diana'".
 Cassidy also mentioned by some British, Madonna replaced Diana as "Fleet Street's favorite mother".
-J. Randy Taraborrelli also explored UK's particular affection for Madonna.
+Taraborrelli also explored UK's particular affection for Madonna.
 In 2005, British channel ITV Granada created the TV special Madonna-mania.

 During her concert tours, the Madonnamania usually resurrect either because she visited for the first time a country or city, or because she hadn't been there for a long-time.
 With regard to the latter, when she toured with the Sticky & Sweet Tour after 17 years of absence in South America, promoter Arthur Fogel said that the continent was "over-the-top amazing for Madonna", so "it was Madonna-mania" ended.
 A similar situation occurred in 2012 with the MDNA Tour in Mexico.
 Also, for her debut performance in Russia (2006) or Colombia (2012).

 Groups and nicknames

 While "Madonna wannabe" became a popular media label to talk about her fans, there is no a universal agreement or an official name for her fan community.
-Pier Dominguez from BuzzFeed News suggested that her online fandom called themselves "Iconers" (derived from the Madonna official fan club: Icon).
-Others media outlets have called her fans as "Madders".
+In 2017, Pier Dominguez from BuzzFeed News suggested that her online fandom called themselves "Iconers" (derived from the Madonna official fan club: Icon).
+Some Spain's media outlets have called her fans as "Madders".
 However, Jason Richards from The Atlantic said that themselves just call in plain old "fans".
 In Madonnaland (2016), author Alina Simone wrote that her fans "aren't necessarily cuddly" and don't have a "cute name".

 "Madonna wannabe" has been a nickname associated with her fandom, or part of her audience over years.
 According to Annalee Newitz in 1993, her "youth audience" was called during the 1980s, Madonna wannabes.
 In 2019, Stars Insider commented "this label isn't for her fan base as a whole, but rather for those fans that love her so much they try to be her".
-One of her most important fan bases is the gay community, which audience has also embraced her as a gay icon.
-In an interview with Ellen DeGeneres in 2010, she told: "I wouldn't have a career if it weren't for the gay community".
-She also has had an important intellectual audience and academic fan base.